BlessedOnothoja/KNL-HR-analytics/README.md

-    We may want to look into age related illnesses as possible reason for the high rate of absence among the 70-79 age group, however, more infromation is required to ascertain this.
+    We may want to look into age related illnesses as possible reason for the high rate of absence among the 70-79 age group, however, more information is required to ascertain this.
 Furthermore, drawing inference from this analysis, the age group below 20 are the most reliable group in this workforce.